 How much did you plan on spending this holiday season — and how much did you actually spend?
-The National Retail Federation (NRF) predicts that 2022 will turn out to be the highest holiday spending season on record, with sales between November and December totaling as much as $960 billion.
-Individual consumers planned to spend over $800 on gifts and other holiday expenses.
+The National Retail Federation (NRF) predicted that 2023 will turn out to be the highest holiday spending season on record, with sales between November and December totaling as much as $966.6 billion — a 3 percent to 4 percent increase from last year’s spending during the holiday season.
+Individual consumers planned to spend on average $875 on gifts and other holiday expenses.

-With many Americans spending more than ever, you may have ended the 2022 holiday season with more credit card debt than you’d bargained for.
-How can you get back on track and set yourself up for a fresh financial start in the New Year?
-Is it possible to make a post-holiday financial recovery?
+With Americans spending more during the holiday season than ever, many may have ended 2023 with more credit card debt than they’d bargained for.
+If you’ve found that you spent more than you’d planned, you may be wondering how to get back on track and set yourself up for a fresh financial start in the New Year.

-Even if you spent much more than you planned this holiday season, it’s still possible to get your finances to the point where 2023 feels like a fresh financial start.
-We asked nationally-recognized consumer finance expert Andrea Woroch to share her best tips for tackling post-holiday spending and overcoming holiday debt.
+With the right tools and guidance, a post-holiday financial recovery is definitely still possible, helping you to make 2024 a fresh start.
+We asked nationally recognized consumer finance expert Andrea Woroch to share her best tips for tackling post-holiday spending and overcoming holiday debt.
 Here’s her advice on how to recover from the expenses of the holidays by focusing on spending less, earning more and putting your savings to good use.

 Start with a no-spend month

 “The best way to reset your budget after the busy and expensive holiday season is to detoxify your spending with a no-spend month,” Woroch explains.
 “During this time, commit to not buying anything outside your necessities.”
-Your necessities are likely to include groceries, housing, transportation, healthcare and monthly bills — and exclude expenses like takeout, movie downloads, new clothes and app purchases.
+Your necessities are likely to include groceries, housing, transportation, health care and monthly bills — and exclude expenses like takeout, new clothes and app purchases.

 Most of us would have to make some kind of financial transaction during a month, even if it’s as simple as stocking up on milk, eggs or toilet paper.
 But it’s the elimination of discretionary spending that matters most.

-Since there are things you will have to buy no matter what, like groceries and cleaning supplies, try to shop savvy and stretch your dollars by looking for coupons and comparing prices.
-Woroch recommends using money-saving apps to lower the cost of everyday purchases.
+Since there are things you will have to buy no matter what, try to shop savvy and stretch your dollars by looking for coupons and comparing prices.
+Woroch also recommends using money-saving apps to lower the cost of everyday purchases.

 Cut unnecessary expenses from your budget

-A no-spend month is also an excellent way to determine which discretionary expenses can be reduced or eliminated from your budget long-term.
-“Flush the waste out of your budget,” advises Woroch, noting that a lot of people can save money by using their credit card statements to trim their budget.
+A no-spend month is also an excellent way to determine which discretionary expenses can be reduced or eliminated from your budget in the long term.
+“Flush the waste out of your budget,” advises Woroch, noting that a lot of people can save money by using their credit card statements to trim a budget.

 • Cut your takeout or grocery bill.
 After a month of at-home cooking, for example, you might decide to lower your takeout budget permanently.
 Use our list of money-saving supermarket tactics to reduce your food budget even further — and consider applying for one of the best credit cards for groceries to earn cash back or rewards on your food shopping.